nearform/polaris/docs/quickstart/README.md

 You will be able to run the applicaiton through expo on your desktop, or, via the QR code, on your mobile device.

-SUGGESTION - be good to have a "create polaris app" script option that would allow developer to pick out which of the components that are used (such as "Do you want camera integration y/n?")

 ![polaris-homepage]

 ## Storybook